Emergency Dentist in Shelby Township, Michigan

 Pulpitis refers to the inflammation of a tooth’s pulp, which is the tissue that fills the innermost area of a tooth.
 This bacterial infection is often caused by a cavity that has reached this space but can be caused by gum disease or injury as well.

-Symptoms include sensitivity to hot, col-md-6d, or sweet foods and drinks, and generalized pain in the mouth or jaw.
+Symptoms include sensitivity to hot, cold, or sweet foods and drinks, and generalized pain in the mouth or jaw.
 In very mild cases, it may be possible to fill the cavity and save the tooth.
 In most cases of pulpitis, treatment with antibiotics and root canal therapy or extraction is necessary.

 An abscess is an infection around the root of a tooth.
 Like pulpitis, it is usually due to extensive tooth decay.
 Symptoms may include fever, pain, redness, swelling, and a bitter or foul taste in the mouth.
 Left untreated, an abscessed tooth can lead to serious complications that threaten your teeth, gums, and overall health.